elias-michaias/rescript-chai/reference/middleware.md

 ### Writing new middleware

 This example showcases a simple tracing middleware that logs all state changes.
-Notice how ReScript's powerful type inference is able to let the following code compile:
+Notice how ReScript's powerful type inference is able to let the following code compile without type signatures provided:

 ```rescript
 // DevTraceMiddleware.res